ska-telescope/ansible-playbooks/docs/src/playbooks/prometheus.md

 # Prometheus playbook
+The prometheus playbook is now composed by the following tasks:
+* server.yml: configure (prometheus configuration+recording rules+alerting rules) and start the prometheus server as docker container
+* alert_manager.yml: configure and start the alert manager as docker container
+* node_exporter.yml: this was the only task that was present before and it has simplified with the installation of the debian package (no need to install the service the package installs it)
+* blackbox_exporter.yml: pull and start the black box exporter
+* main.yml: depending on the mode (server, executor and all) it includes the other tasks.

+The variable file include an example configuration made for testing purpose which includes:
-In Prometheus terms, an endpoint you can scrape is called an instance, usually corresponding to a single process.
-A collection of instances with the same purpose, a process replicated for scalability or reliability for example, is called a job.
+* various scrape configs (a scrape config represent an endpoint which usually corresponding to a single process where prometheus collects information).
+Scrape configs are grouped by job, that is a collection of instances with the same purpose.

-Prometheus supports two types of rules which may be configured and then evaluated at regular intervals: recording rules and alerting rules.
-To include rules in Prometheus, create a file containing the necessary rule statements and have Prometheus load the file via the rule_files field in the Prometheus configuration.
-Rule files use YAML
+* alert rules, recording rules and all the necessary information that goes into the prometheus server.